christroutner/benchmark-bch/docs/README.md

 This command has been created with automatic retry logic.
 Approximately 4 minutes between transactions are used to avoid failure due to the 25-tx limit and other network issues.

-`run-test` - each wallet sends its token back to itself.
+- `run-node-test` - each wallet sends its token back to itself.
 It generates a send once per second by default, but the timing is adjustable via constant variables at the top of the code.

-`send-all` - send all BCH to clean up the test wallet and consolidate funds back in the master wallet.
+- `send-all` - send all BCH to clean up the test wallet and consolidate funds back in the master wallet.
 Use the -i flag to ignore tokens and spend their dust UTXOs, effectively burning the tokens.